Slide 1 of 15

 Slide 7 of 15

-Recently launched by Noah Dorrance, co-founder and head winemaker at Banshee Wines, Reeve Wines creates organic and biodynamic wines, including Rosé, Riesling and Pinot Noir.
-They recently opened their relaxed tasting space in Dry Creek Valley, where they offer appointment-only tastings of five of their small lot wines, under shady trees with vineyard views.
-Tastings are $25.
+Reeve Wines, Healdsburg: Launched by Noah Dorrance, co-founder and head winemaker at Banshee Wines, Reeve creates organic and biodynamic wines, including rosé, riesling and pinot.
+Their relaxed Dry Creek Valley tasting space offers appointment-only tastings of small-lot wines in the shade of trees and with vineyard views.
 Reservations required.
+4551 Dry Creek Rd, Healdsburg, 707-235-6345.

 Slide 8 of 15

-A must-visit for home cooks who enjoy a splash of Cabernet in their glass while preparing dinner, Round Pond produces estate extra virgin olive oil, red wine vinegar, citrus syrup, and other foodie products - alongside Sauvignon Blanc and Cabernet Sauvignon.
-Try their wines paired with small bites using estate ingredients on their terrace, or stop by on the first Friday of the month to take in the sunset with a bottle.
-Tastings start at $40.
+Round Pond Estate, Napa: A must-visit for home cooks who like a splash of cabernet in their glass while preparing dinner, Round Pond also produces sauvignon blanc, extra virgin olive oil, red wine vinegar, citrus syrup, and other foodie products.
+Try their wines paired with small bites on their terrace, or stop by on the first Friday of the month to take in the sunset with a bottle.
 Reservations required.
+875 Rutherford Rd, Rutherford, 707-302-2575.

 Slide 9 of 15

-Sonoma-Cutrer's Chardonnay dots dinner tables throughout the country, but they also make Pinot Noir and Rosé!
-Their tasting room was recently renovated and includes an expansive patio, chock full of umbrella covered tables overlooking rolling hills and a well manicured croquet court - you'll feel like you're in the English countryside.
-On the patio, try three wines then grab a Govino glass and sip your favorite while playing croquet.
-Tastings start at $15.
+Sonoma-Cutrer, Windsor: Sonoma-Cutrer's chardonnay dots dinner tables throughout the country, but they also make pinot noir and rosé.
+Their tasting room was recently renovated and includes an expansive patio with umbrella-covered tables, overlooking rolling hills and a manicured croquet court - you'll feel like you're in the English countryside.
+Try three wines, then grab a Govino glass to sip your favorite while playing croquet.
+4401 Slusser Rd, Windsor, 707-237-3489.

 Slide 10 of 15

-Tucked away just off the historic Sonoma Plaza, WALT serves Pinot Noir and Chardonnay from throughout California and Oregon's Willamette Valley.
-Experience a tasting, or buy a glass, and relax under old, tall redwood trees on their intimate patio.
-They also offer food & wine pairings, featuring small bites from the famed girl & the fig restaurant across the street.
-Tastings start at $30.
+WALT Wines, Sonoma: Located just off the historic Sonoma Plaza, WALT serves pinot noir and chardonnay from California and Oregon's Willamette Valley.
+Experience a tasting, or buy a glass, and relax under tall redwood trees on the intimate patio.
+They also offer food and wine pairings, featuring small bites from the famed girl & the fig restaurant across the street.
+380 1st St W, Sonoma, 707-933-4440.

 Slide 11 of 15

-A true family affair, the Sbragias have been involved in the North Sonoma County wine industry since immigrating from Italy in 1904.
-Father and son duo, Ed and Adam, make hearty red wines, including award-winning Zinfandel, and serve them on their terrace, which overlooks Dry Creek Valley.
-Bring your own picnic or grab a cheese and charcuterie plate at the winery.
-Tastings start at $20.
+Sbragia Family Vineyards, Geyserville: The Sbragias have been involved in the north Sonoma County wine industry since immigrating from Italy in 1904.
+Father-and-son duo, Ed and Adam, make hearty red wines, including award-winning zinfandel, and serve them on a terrace overlooking Dry Creek Valley.
+Bring your own picnic or order a cheese and charcuterie plate at the winery.
+9990 Dry Creek Rd, Geyserville, 707-473-2992.

 Slide 12 of 15